Evans-Brian/get-popular-names/README.md

 2. Install required Python packages
 3. Create a deployment package from `lambda_function.py`
 4. Update the Lambda function code
-5. Test the function with sample events (both direct invocation and API Gateway)
+5. Test the function with sample events
-6. Save the responses to `output-direct.json` and `output-api.json`
+6. Save the responses to output files

 ### Manual Deployment